realworldocaml/book/book/first-class-modules/README.md

 - : float = 4.5
 ```

-We can also write functions that use such first-class modules
+We can also use these first-class modules polymorphically.
+The
-polymorphically.
-The following function takes two arguments: a
+following function takes two arguments: a `Bumpable` module and a list
-`Bumpable` module and a list of elements of the same type as the type
+of elements of the same type as the type `t` of the module:
-`t` of the module: [polymorphism/in first-class
+[polymorphism/in first-class modules]{.idx}[first-class
-modules]{.idx}[first-class modules/polymorphism in]{.idx}
+modules/polymorphism in]{.idx}

 ```ocaml env=main
 # let bump_list